Forward Skew

 Linear Algebrax / 24

-Math Questionsx / 30
+Math Questionsx / 45

-Probability and Statistics Theoryx / 137
+Probability and Statisticsx / 165

-Programmingx / 34
+Programmingx / 35

-Totalx / 545
+Totalx / 598

 Forward Skew

 The smirk in Figure 1 is also called a forward skew.
-In the forward skew pattern, the implied volatility at lower strike prices are lower than the implied volatility at higher strikes.
+In the forward skew pattern, the implied volatility at lower strike prices is lower than the implied volatility at higher strikes.
 This suggests that OTM calls and ITM puts are in greater demand compared to ITM calls and OTM puts.

 Can you explain why this smirk occurs?

-Take a look at the lesson on ‘The Black Scholes Model and Implied Volatility’.
+Take a look at the lesson on The Black Scholes Model and Implied Volatility.

 Title Category Subcategory Difficulty Status

-Higher IV Derivatives TheoryImplied VolatilityEasy
+Higher Implied Volatility Derivatives TheoryImplied VolatilityEasy

-Historical- vs Implied Volatility Derivatives TheoryImplied VolatilityEasy
+Historical vs. Implied Volatility Derivatives TheoryImplied VolatilityEasy

 Liquidity Effect Derivatives TheoryImplied VolatilityMedium